ninrod/rsynced-melpa/melpa/abl-mode-readme.txt

   "^OK$\\|^FAILED (failures=[0-9]*)$"
 "Regexp to find out whether the test run has finished.")
 (make-variable-buffer-local 'abl-mode-end-testrun-re)

+(defcustom abl-mode-use-file-module t
+  "Use the python module path for test file; when nil, the relative path to file is used") (make-variable-buffer-local 'abl-mode-use-file-module)

 <<----------------  Here ends the customization -------------->>